-If you are looking for a career in healthcare that puts you on the frontline working with consumers in a pharmacy, then look no further than a pharmacy technician.
+If you are looking for a career in healthcare that puts you on the front line working with consumers in a pharmacy, then you might consider becoming a pharmacy technician.
 It’s a job that offers variability in duties and working environments with a promising career outlook.
 But what does a pharmacy technician do exactly?

 As a pharmacy technician, you must study, comprehend, and follow federal laws.
 In addition, you must be familiar with legal regulations and judicial procedures.

 Pharmacy technicians must also manage inventory and process insurance claims.
 That requires a knack for managing supplies and good follow-through.